hexaxsoftwares/houx.js/README.md

 ### **Data Observation**
 To perfom a data Observation within the widget instance datas, the 'observers' option can be used.

-Within the observe object option, hexax accepts only  object, with names that references the widget defined model instances datas
+Within the observe object option, houx accepts only  object, with names that references the widget defined model instances datas

 Can  accept nested property accessor as metthod name e.g